data1030/data1030.github.io/README.md

 hugo new blog/test.md
 ```

-to generate a basic empty markdown file in the blog directory.
+to generate a basic empty markdown file called `test.md` in the `blog` directory.

 See https://gohugo.io for more information.